-Subsequent sections of this manual describe and specify the components that comprise a properly installed SAFELINK System.
-What may, on the surface, appear to be minor modifications to the SAFELINK System can lead to unexpected, significant and potentially disastrous changes in the behavior of the SAFELINK System.
+Subsequent sections of this manual describe and specify the components that comprise a properly installed SafeLink System.
+What may, on the surface, appear to be minor modifications to the SafeLink System can lead to unexpected, significant and potentially disastrous changes in the behavior of the SafeLink System.
 For example, using stronger or stiffer components than specified may cause the system to generate higher forces to the anchorage points, causing the anchorage points to be overloaded.
 Special field circumstances may require custom designs or components.
-However, any custom design must be analyzed and authorized by a "qualified person," as identified by a safety engineer, before that custom SAFELINK System may be erected.
+However, any custom design must be analyzed and authorized by a "qualified person," as identified by a safety engineer, before that custom SafeLink System may be erected.

-State-of-the-art fall protection technology and the SafeWaze Mobile SAFELINK Horizontal Lifeline System are still evolving.
-SafeWaze is proud of its role as a leader in developing fall protection technology for leading edge work and is pleased to provide the most effective and practical system available for the safety of workers.
-As new equipment becomes available, as experience teaches new lessons, and as new approaches are conceived, SafeWaze will periodically revise the SAFELINK System and update this User Manual.
+State-of-the-art fall protection technology and the Safewaze Mobile SafeLink Horizontal Lifeline System are still evolving.
+Safewaze is proud of its role as a leader in developing fall protection technology and is pleased to provide the most effective and practical system available for the safety of workers.
+As new equipment becomes available, as experience teaches new lessons, and as new approaches are conceived, Safewaze will periodically upgrade the SafeLink System and update this User Manual.